 The best international credit card for students is the Bank of America® Travel Rewards Credit Card for Students.
-It belongs to the VISA network so you can use it extensively outside of the United States, whether you’re traveling or studying abroad.
+It belongs to the Visa network so you can use it extensively outside of the United States, whether you’re traveling or studying abroad.
 It also features a 0% foreign transaction fee, which means you will not be charged extra for purchases made in another country.
-And its travel-oriented rewards also make it an attractive international credit card for students.
+Its travel-oriented rewards also make it an attractive international credit card for students.
 It offers 25,000 points for spending $1,000 in the first 90 days.
-Plus, you earn 3 points per $1 spent on purchases at the Bank of America Travel Center and 1.5 points per $1 spent on all other purchases.
+Plus, you earn 1.5 - 3 points per $1 on purchases.

 The card’s global acceptance should be taken into account.
 Not all credit cards are accepted everywhere, and cards from some networks are accepted in more countries than others.
 Mastercard is in the lead, with over 210 countries and territories, followed closely by Visa (over 200) and Discover (200).
 American Express cards can be used in over 160 countries and territories.

 Best international credit cards for students:

 The Bank of America Travel Rewards for Students credit card has an online offer of 25,000 points for spending $1,000 in the first 90 days.
 Plus, you can earn 3 points per $1 spent on purchases at the Bank of America Travel Center and 1.5 points per $1 spent on all other purchases.
 The card also comes with a 0% foreign transaction fee and a $0 annual fee.
 It accepts students with limited credit (less than 3 years of credit history).